NachoFLizaur/first_dapp/README.md

 ## Deploying app to client-side browser

-In the package.json file we can see the dependancies.
+In the package.json file we can see the dependencies.

 Lite-server is used to build all of the client-side assets.